 Jeremy won best performance campaign in the agency for 2018 and won the title of happiest team in the agency.

 Jeremy has solidified himself as a future leader by his passion for being involved in the AI space of marketing.
 He has been invited alongside industry leaders to join programs such as Google Performance Honours Program, Adobe Advertising Cloud Academy, MFA 5+ Critical Thinking and Quantcast Evangelist Program, an exclusive program exploring the field of artificial intelligence and the future of advertising.

 Stella Xu – The Trade Desk

 Stella started her career at WPP’s market research arm, Millward Brown, sparking her interest of working in the media.
 Stella then moved to the CSIRO, where she could further grow her strategic vision in the tech industry.
-To support the CSIRO’s 2020 strategy, she advised the CEO on the China market entry to commercialise industrial innovation solutions to international companies, building a $10 million revenue pipeline.

 Now working at The Trade Desk (TTD), Stella quickly picked up aspects of trading and digital-marketing.
 With a creative approach, she designed customer-acquisition strategies for an e-commerce site, ensuring 20 times ROI.

 In 2018, she launched TTD’s new platform with surfing-themed roadshows among 10 agencies, which reached a 50 per cent adoption rate in two months.

 In 2017, Stella was invited to speak at the largest analytics group Data Science Sydney (at just 22 years of age.)
 She introduced the application of big data in digital advertising industry to over 200 data scientists working in various industries.
 Aside from career achievements, Stella also mentors an Iraqi boy through a refugee youth mentorship program.